nowo-tech/ComposerUpdateHelper/README.md

 # List of packages to force include during update
 # Included packages will be added to the composer require commands even if they are
-# in the ignore list or if they are not direct dependencies.
+# in the ignore list.
 # The include section has priority over the ignore section.
 include:
   - some/package